 Most of the accusers have had poor or unsatisfactory outcomes in the investigations.
 They also claimed that the people responsible failed to provide any valid explanations.
 Such accusations can be considered inappropriate because certain conditions are challenging to treat.
 Every medical treatment carries the risk of complications.

-Generally, professionals inform the patients about such risks before proceeding to treatment or therapy.
+Generally, professionals inform patients about such risks before treatment or therapy.
 By no chance can the health care professional be held responsible if the patient had accepted therapy after he was informed.
 Such cases are declared as judgmental errors, as opposed to negligence.